tattler-community/tattler-community/package/src/tattler/docs/source/templatedesigners/variables.rst

 type: str | None

 The name of the account type this user is on.
-This is always ``None`` unless provided by an addressbook plug-in.
+This is always ``None`` unless provided by an address book plug-in.
 Speak to your :ref:`application developer <roles:application developers>`.

 This is useful e.g. to build conditional text and address paying and free users in different ways.